 On top of that, it’s important to note that the backpack features padded and ergonomic shoulder straps.
 They are very comfortable, but they’re not too breathable – there’s no mesh on the back system, which makes sense since this part of the bag is the opening of the main compartment.
 But you should be aware of this, so you know what to expect during summer adventures.

 The Neon Gear backpack by Mammut is a really good medium-capacity bag.
-It is great for sport climbs, but it could also work for some shorter Alpine climbs.
-In fact, this backpack is optimized for climbing, with a removable padded hip belt, an integrated rope bag and lots of different attachment points.
+It is great for sports climbs, but it could also work for some shorter Alpine climbs.
+In fact, this backpack is optimized for climbing, with a removable padded hip belt, an integrated rope bag, and lots of different attachment points.

 An interesting feature of this backpack is that it has a lot of internal attachment points for gear – that’s rather unique.
 Most other bags put these attachment points on the exterior of the backpack so that you can carry even more stuff than fits inside the main compartment.